EagleVee/mealnote/README.md

 # Meal Note

-A project created for UET's Mobile Application Development course (INT3122_20).
+A project created for UET Mobile Cloud Computing course (INT3122_20).

 ## Description

-This project is an assignment of Mobile Cloud Computing course.

 This project is the source code of an application that helps you note down things.